 Whatever the case may be, the last 30 years has shown us that a hip-hop producer can gain just as much star power as the artist cutting up the track.
 What’s more, producers are actually often the ones largely responsible for the shifts we see in sonic trends within any given genre over time.
 And since hip-hop has now become the most popular genre in the world, all kinds of sub-genres and new styles have emerged.

-Here are seven producers who, we think, are on the verge of pushing hip-hop in new and exciting directions.
-And remember, if you’d like to improve your own hip-hop production chops, you gotta check out my online course with Soundfly, The Art of Hip-Hop Production.
+Now, here are seven producers who, we think, are on the verge of pushing hip-hop in new and exciting directions.

 1. Kenny Beats